B.A., 2002, Michigan State University

 About Dr. Maxson:

 Dr. Maxson's research focuses on the political, social, and cultural history of premodern Europe, particularly Italy.
-His first monograph, The Learned World of the Florentines, 1400-1480 is currently under contract with Cambridge University Press with an estimated publication date of 2014.
+His first monograph, The Humanist World of Renaissance Florence, 1400-1480 was released by Cambridge University Press in early 2014.
 The book examines the learned interests of hundreds of so-called amateur humanists in Renaissance Florence and, using a case study of Florentine diplomats, argues that demands of political and social rituals motivated the spread, form, and success of the humanist movement.
 Dr. Maxson has also published numerous articles in venues including I Tatti Studies, Archivio Storico Italiano, Renaissance Studies, and others.
 He has held fellowships most recently from Villa I Tatti (the Harvard University Center for Italian Renaissance Studies), the Marco Institute at the University of Tennessee, and the Research and Development Council at ETSU.
 He was a recipient of the College of Arts and Sciences award for Distinguished Research for the 2013-14 academic year.
 Dr. Maxson keeps an updated profile on academia.edu (https://etsu.academia.edu/BrianMaxson).

 Europe between 1050 and 1700